OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 The `OpenNebula Public Marketplace <https://marketplace.opennebula.io>`_ is a repository of Virtual Machines and appliances which are curated, tested and certified by OpenNebula.

-The Kubernetes cluster is packaged in the **OneKE** multi-VM appliance.
+The Kubernetes cluster is packaged in a multi-VM service appliance listed as **Service OneKE <version>**.
 To download it, follow the same steps as when downloading the WordPress VM:

 Log in to Sunstone as user ``oneadmin``.